Alejandra-Perez1/Final_Project_WebApp/README.md

 - [x] Added links to the home page and user's profile and also a search box in the navigation bar
 - [x] Created 3 columns under the navigation bar, all columns are styled with a gray border and rounded.```<div class="row d-flex flex-row justify-content-center bd-highlight"> & <div class="col  border border-1 rounded ">```
 - [x] Column 1: Includes links to Explore the page, Notifications, Messages, and More options using the nav & nav-item class from bootstrap```<ul class="nav"><li class="nav-item">```
-- [x] Column 2: Includes a What's happening input box with a Post button follow by User's posts samples for the purpose of this assignment.
+- [x] Column 2: Includes a What's happening input box with a Post button profile by User's posts samples for the purpose of this assignment.
 The size of this column is col-6 ```<div class="col-6 border border-1 rounded">```
-- [x] Column 3: Includes A trending section at the top and a Who to follow section at the bottom.
+- [x] Column 3: Includes A trending section at the top and a Who to profile section at the bottom.
 - [x] The  Trending section was created by using col-12 and class card and container from bootstrap ``` <div class="col-12 border-col4 rounded "> , <div class="card"> , <div class="container">```
-- [x] The Who to follow section was created by using col-12 and spans for the purpose of this assignment only ``` <div class="col-12 border-col4 rounded"> ```
+- [x] The Who to profile section was created by using col-12 and spans for the purpose of this assignment only ``` <div class="col-12 border-col4 rounded"> ```
 - [x] At the end of the page, there is a footer added that reads: @2021 Chitter-Chatter using the text-center class to center the footer at the bottom of the page ``` <footer class="text-center"> ```

 ### Assignment 2